Draft a basic BODICE pattern

-It is the body of a dress or blouse – the garment which you wear on the upper part of the body.
-The method I have described here is a very simple BODICE pattern which you can draft and sew with the bare minimum sewing knowledge.
+A bodice is the foundational template for making a garment you wear on your torso – the garment which you wear on the upper part of the body.
+The method I have described here is a very simple bodice pattern which you can draft and sew with the bare minimum sewing knowledge – one which gives you a custom fit, based on your body measurements.

-You can experiment with this, give darts or any adjustments you want to it.
-Add sleeves (draft different types of sleeves) Change necklines (Draft different neckline) or any embellishment to make it your own.
-This is where it starts.
+You can experiment with this, add any fabric manipulations any type of sleeves (draft different types of sleeves), change necklines (Draft different neckline) or add any embellishment to make it your own.
+This is where everything starts.

 You can either make the sewing pattern on a paper or draw directly on the cloth with chalk.
 Start by marking on paper assuming the line A-B is folded cloth .
 If you are directly marking on the cloth take the two front and back pieces and fold in half and take the folded side as AB in the diagram and start marking